Have you taken a look behind the gates of your local kindergarten lately?

 Whether it is on one of the many excursions our kindergarten children take, which also help build a sense of belonging and connection to their local community, or in our own backyard, there is so much to see, engage the senses and learn about.

 Natural materials, just waiting to be picked up, looked over and wondered about, offer endless opportunities for creativity, play, learning and motor development.
-With the help of our trained teachers, children expand their horizons, get more curious, and enjoy the excitement of discovering new things for the first time.
+With the help of our qualified teachers, children expand their horizons, get more curious, and enjoy the excitement of discovering new things for the first time.
 There are maths, science and other lessons just waiting to emerge from nature’s ever changing offerings.

 Kidsfirst playgrounds offer a variety of flexible, adaptable, age-appropriate spaces - unique play spaces where children can challenge themselves with the support of our trained teachers - ideal for curious learners and creative imaginations.
 There’s a variety of challenging climbing and physical play equipment inviting active exploration.
 Green grass, barked areas and equipment specially designed to support children’s physical growth and development are features.
 There’s space for running, jumping, climbing, swinging and exploring as well as peaceful places to connect with nature, and make sense of our natural world.